StefAltavista/CodingChallengeAutoHaus/README.md

 Add Employees via CSV
 The <AddCsv/> component is based on the structure sent to me by Autohaus.
 A german CSV without email addresses.

-Session Expires in 30 minutes.

-Most of the cyber-security checks have NOT been implemented.